fluent/fluent-bit-docs/installation/linux/ubuntu.md

 # Ubuntu

-Fluent Bit is distributed as **fluent-bit** package and is available for the latest stable Ubuntu system: Jammy Jellyfish.
+Fluent Bit is distributed as **fluent-bit** package and is available for the latest stable Ubuntu system: Focal Fossa.

 ## Single line install

 A simple installation script is provided to be used for most Linux targets.
 This will always install the most recent version released.

 ```bash
 curl https://raw.githubusercontent.com/fluent/fluent-bit/master/install.sh | sh
 ```

-If this fails or for more details on the installation then please refer to the specific sections below.
+This is purely a convenience helper and should always be validated prior to use.
+The recommended secure deployment approach is to follow the instructions below.

 ## Server GPG key

 The first step is to add our server GPG key to your keyring to ensure you can get our signed packages.
-Follow the official Debian wiki guidance: https://wiki.debian.org/DebianRepository/UseThirdParty#OpenPGP\_Key\_distribution
+Follow the official Debian wiki guidance: <https://wiki.debian.org/DebianRepository/UseThirdParty#OpenPGP\_Key\_distribution>

 ```bash
 curl https://packages.fluentbit.io/fluentbit.key | gpg --dearmor > /usr/share/keyrings/fluentbit-keyring.gpg